shawngerrard/minecraft-server/README.md

 5. Insert the SD card into your RPI, and boot it up!

->**Note:** You may receive a number of prompts that require your input to confirm the configurations you want.
-Things like timezone, keyboard layouts, etc.
+>**Note:** During the boot sequence, you may receive a number of prompts that require input to confirm the operating system configurations you want, such as timezone, keyboard layouts, location services, etc.